 It took 15 years and the end of the Harry Potter film series to bring it to the big screen and has since seen a sequel, Fantastic Beasts: The Crimes of Grindelwald, with plans for five Fantastic Beast movies in total.
-Fantastic Beasts 3, as of yet unnamed, has started production and we have some magical information to share.
+Fantastic Beasts 3 started production and we have some magical information to share.

 Let’s start off by saying who isn’t coming back for Fantastic Beasts 3.
 At least we think this character won’t be back, but in the Harry Potter world, anything is possible.
 We are talking about Zoë Kravitz’s (Catwoman in upcoming The Batman movie) Leta Lestrange character.
 She met her untimely demise at the hands of Gellert Grindelwald in Fantastic Beasts: The Crimes of Grindelwald, thus ending her tragic tale as a close friend to Newt and fiancé to Newt’s older brother, Theseus.

 Eddie Redmayne (The Theory of Everything, The Aeronauts) stars in Fantastic Beasts 3 as Newt Scamander, Magizoologist and English wizard.

 Dan Fogler (Balls of Fury, The Walking Dead) is back as Jacob Kowalski.

 Alison Sudol (Between Us, Other People’s Children) returns in Fantastic Beasts 3 as Queenie Goldstein.